clydebuilt1974/TryHackMe/Junior Penetration Tester/Network Security/NMAP Live Host Discovery.md

 * Because ICMP echo requests tend to be blocked consider ICMP Timestamp or ICMP Address Mask requests to tell if a system is online.
   * Nmap uses timestamp request (ICMP Type 13) and checks whether it will get a Timestamp reply (ICMP Type 14).
   * `-PP` option tells Nmap to use ICMP timestamp requests.
-* In the following example, we run nmap -PP -sn 10.10.68.220/24 to discover the online computers on the target machine subnet.
 ```
 sudo nmap -PP -sn 10.10.68.220/24